 Cherokee Rose B&B

-Cardinals, Blue Jays, Red-winged Blackbirds, Chickadees, Mourning Doves, and Tufted Titmice are frequent visitors to the seed feeders.
-Eastern Phoebes also nest in the eaves of the B&B. Owls, Eastern Kingbirds, Painted Buntings, Red-eyed Vireos, Pileated Woodpeckers, and Red-tailed Hawks are also noted visitors to the property.
+Several seed and hummingbird feeders are located off the back porch.
+Ruby-throated Hummingbirds are some of the most frequent guests to the property.
+Red-winged Blackbird, Chickadee, Mourning Dove and Tufted Titmouse are frequent visitors to the seed feeders.
+Eastern Phoebes also nest in the eaves of the B&B.; Owls, Eastern Kingbird, Painted Bunting, Red-eyed Vireo, Pileated Woodpecker and Red-tailed Hawk are also noted visitors to the property.

 The viewing opportunities on the property are not exclusive to birds.
-Other wildlife includes Gray Fox and Flying Squirrels, Raccoons, Rabbits, and White-tailed Deer.
+Other wildlife includes gray fox and flying squirrels, raccoons, rabbits and white-tailed deer.
 Other less obvious wildlife species such as native small mammals also reside on the property.
-Plants include eastern red cedar, water oak, mimosa, sassafras, loblolly pine, and sweetgum.
+Plants include eastern red-cedar, water oak, mimosa, sassafras, loblolly pine and sweetgum.
 Established bluebird boxes and wildflowers decorate several open fields on the property.
 Black-eyed Susan and larkspur are just a few of the colorful wildflowers found here.

-Texas State Railroad State Park - Rusk T
+Texas State Railroad - Rusk Trail Station

 As Eastern Bluebirds welcome you into the park, feast your eyes upon the gorgeous 15-acre lake outstretched before you.
-Wetland vegetation including willows, smartweeds, rushes, sedges, lizard's tail, yellow lotus, buttonbush, and bald cypress jut out from the water surface along the northern end of the lake.
+Wetland vegetation including willows, smartweeds, rushes, sedges, lizard's tail, yellow lotus, buttonbush and bald cypress jut out from the water surface along the northern end of the lake.
 Listen to the sounds of Barn Swallows and Red-winged Blackbirds accompanied by the calls of frogs from nearby lily pads.

 Nichol's Green Park

-From the intersection of US 79 and US 69 in Jacksonville, go south on US 69 for approximately 1.3 miles to Beaumont St. Turn east on Beaumont St., then right on Andrew St.; Nichol's Green Park is about 0.2 miles on the right.
+From the intersection of US 79 and US 69 in Jacksonville, go south on US 69 for approximately 1.3 miles to Beaumont St. Turn east on Beaumont St., then right on Andrew St.; Nichol's Green Park is about 0.2 mile on the right.

 The trail also passes through some open fields where bees may be observed busily pollinating the large clusters of McCartney rose shrubs.
-Keep a watchful eye for sparrows, bluebirds, mockingbirds, and other edge or field-dwelling birds.
+Keep a watchful eye for sparrows, bluebirds, mockingbirds and other edge or field-dwelling birds.
 In the summer, Scissor-tailed Flycatchers may be observed nesting in the trees near the open areas.

 An interesting wetland area with a large observation platform is also located along the trail.
 Aquatic and emergent vegetation line the wetland edges, dominated by wax myrtle.
-Hundreds of skimmers, pond hawks, and darners (dragonflies) light across the water in a rapid series of darting, occasionally settling on a piece of vegetation.
+Hundreds of skimmers, pond hawks and darners light across the water in a rapid series of darting, occasionally settling on a piece of vegetation.

-Lake Jacksonville Concession Area and Ca
+Lake Jacksonville Concession Area and Campground